jeromecaudoux/body_builder/README.md

 );
 ```

-If you want to display a manage the loading and error widget yourself, you can use the customBuilder and use the BodyState to display the right widget:
+If you want to manage the loading and error widget yourself, you can use the customBuilder and use the BodyState to display the right widget:
 ```dart
 BodyBuilder(
     key: _key,